mumtahinamomo/study-bud/README.md

 ## 🛠 How Can I Edit This Project?

-You have multiple ways to work on StudyBud:

----

-### Option 1: Use Lovable (Recommended)

-1. Open the StudyBud project in Lovable
-2. Prompt changes directly in Lovable
-3. All changes are **automatically committed** to this GitHub repository

-This is the fastest way to iterate on product behavior and UI.

----

-### Option 2: Use Your Own IDE (Local Development)
+Use Your Own IDE (Local Development)

 #### Requirements
 - Node.js (recommended via `nvm`)